ColinRobbins/SCM-Validator/README.md

 Where...
 * **-e**

-  Print exceptions discovered with the membership data
+  Print exceptions discovered with the membership data.
+  Tests include:
+  * Missing DoB
+  * Member / parent inconsistency
+  * Missing email
+  * Missing login for parents
+  * Missing Swim England no
+  * Erroneus login for U18 member
 * **-x**

   (Experimental) print all exceptions on a per member basis